Film synopsis from the Henson International Television (HIT!) Sales Kit marketing the first television airings of The Dark Crystal, late 1980s:

-Jen grown up certain he is the last of his race and his life is shattered when his Master dies.
+Jen grows up certain he is the last of his race and his life is shattered when his Master dies.
 With his dying breath the urRu sets Jen a task.
 He shows him the image of a crystal shard and tells Jen this must be found and returned to its rightful place before the coming of the Great Conjunction when three suns make one, or, all things whole and good will be destroyed.

 Wrenched from the tranquility of the Mystic Valley, Jen is thrust into the danger and excitement of a quest upon which depends the future of his entire world.
 As he travels through the wilderness, an alien landscape alive with strange, chattering creatures, a bat bird with a seeing-crystal betrays his existence.
 Fearful that the prophecy will be fulfilled, the Skeksis send the Garthim warriors to track down Jen.

 Amid the clutter of the observatory of Aughra the astronomer, Jen finds the crystal shard and learns something of his destiny.
 The Garthim attack and to escape Jen plunges into the swamp.
 Lost, and frightened by creatures of bizarre appearance, Jen’s fear turns into astonishment when he meets Kira, a Gelfling girl, and realizes that another of his race is alive.